alexle/alexle.github.com/posts/pearl_street_mile.markdown

 My coworker yells 'Go Alex!', but I don't hear him or anyone else around me.
 My vision has tunneled and all I see is a girl in front of me who I tried to catch the entire race (I don't catch her).
 An old man blows by me, but my mind is probably playing tricks on me (it was a 61 year old).

 I must have blacked out because I don't remember anything else.
-I cross the finish and my watch shows [**5:42**][3].
-Smashed my PR, oh yeeeahh!!
+I cross the finish and my watch shockingly shows [**5:42**][3].
+Smashed my PR, oh yeeeah!

 ##Why You Should Race A Mile (And Other Short Distance Races)##

-When you finish a marathon, you'll likely feel a deep sense of gratitude, happiness, and satisfaction for all the long training put in.
-There may be tears of joy, and people to be thankful for.
+When you finish a marathon, you'll likely feel a deep sense of gratitude and happiness.
+There's satisfaction for all the long training put in.
+There may be tears of joy, and people who supported you to be thankful for.

 When you finish a mile race, you'll feel pumped up and *alive*.
+It's a lot like riding a rollercoaster.
 You may even want to run another one right afterwards like me.
 It's an amazing rush.

-It's wonderful how people are pushing their limits of going farther and longer.
+It's wonderful how people are pushing their limits of distance and time.
 But as you choose your races in the future, don't forget how beneficial short distance races can be too.

-They boost endurance, speed, and strength.
+They boost speed and strength, which greatly help endurance and efficiency.
 They push your body and mind in different ways.

 And they are so, so fun.
+Give one a try, you might be surprised.

 [1]: http://flatironsrunningevents.com/races/pearl-street-mile/
 [2]: /blog/chicago-marathon-recap.html